AgyLuczak/SECOND-STORY-SHOP/README.md

 <br>

 The home page of the Second Story Style website features an elegant and interactive design tailored to enhance user engagement and highlight the unique branding of the vintage clothing shop.
-At the core of the page is a "flip-container," an interactive element where users can click to reveal more information about the store.
+At the core of the page is a "flip-container," an interactive element on which users can hover to reveal more information about the store.
 This container is strategically placed next to a prominent "Shop Now" button on larger screens, facilitating easy navigation to the product pages.
 All of this is set against a captivating background photo of a fashionably dressed woman wearing a hat, which reinforces the vintage theme of the shop.

 ![home mobile](docs/features/home_mobile.png)